How agent memory, context engineering, and knowledge graphs are converging in 2026, and where Living Memory and Alexandria fit.

 Episodic memory (raw case records beneath lessons).
 Context pressure handling for long-running agents.
 Shared memory access control for multi-agent writes.
 Memory explainability and retrieval attribution.
 Event-triggered learning for critical failures.

 Decay tiers (Engram).
 Memory strengthening (Cognee).
 Offline consolidation cycle (CLS theory).
 Context pressure events (Anthropic).
-Reflect-generate-verify for methodology changes (ALMA).
+Reflect-generate-verify (ALMA).
 M/L/P naming (MAPLE).
+Software 2.0 / LLM OS (Karpathy).
+Context engineering as discipline (Cherny).
+Code-as-reasoning (PAL).
+NLAH six-component harness decomposition (Pan et al.).
+Research→Plan→Implement workflow (HumanLayer).